 TIM JANKOVICH Head Coach

 Tim Jankovich was named head coach at SMU on July 8, 2016, after four years as associate head coach.
-He is in his 36th season as a collegiate coach and 12th season a Division I head coach (213-142).
-He is 56-21 at SMU entering his third season (2018-19) leading the Mustangs.
-In his first two seasons at the helm, SMU has won the 2016-17 American Athletic Conference regular season and tournament championships, and has five wins over AP top-15 ranked teams.
-Under Jankovich, SMU won its first 36 games at Moody Coliseum, which is the second-best home start in NCAA history.
+He is in his 37th season as a collegiate coach and 13th season a Division I head coach (228-159).
+He is 71-38 at SMU entering his fourth season (2019-20) leading the Mustangs.
+In three seasons at the helm, SMU has won the 2016-17 American Athletic Conference regular season and tournament championships, made the 2017 NCAA Tournament and has five wins over AP top-15 ranked teams.
+Under Jankovich, SMU is 48-13 at Moody Coliseum.

 He previously was head coach at Illinois State (2007-12) and North Texas (1993-97), and as an assistant or head coach, his teams have won seven regular season conference championships and five league tournament titles, made 10 NCAA appearances and have earned eight NIT berths.
 His career includes serving as an assistant coach for Lon Kruger, Jack Hartman, Eddie Sutton, Kevin Stallings, Bill Self, Larry Brown, Boyd Grant, Gene Iba and Bob Weltlich.